iterative/dvc.org/static/docs/get-started/connect-code-and-data.md

 features, train and evaluate the model.

 And, the last line, `python src/prepare.py data/data.xml`, specifies a command to run.
-This command is saved to the generated DVC file and required by `dvc repro`.
+This command is saved to the generated DVC-file and required by `dvc repro`.

 </details>